rmcelreath/rethinking/ERRATA.md

 page 410: Mismatch between R.code 13.7 where a_bar is 1.5 and the second paragraph, where it is assumed to be 1.4

+page 453: (Overthinking): Typo in paragraph 4: Should be compose_noncentered.

+page 463: Typo in para 5, should be: "when one household gives more, the other gives less"

+page 469: Typo in para 3, should be: "famililar Poisson probability"

+page 472: Type in para 1, should be: "those k parameters"

+page 475: Typo in Rcode 14.45, should be: exp( post$a + post$b*lp )

+page 477: Typo, first line in ch.14.5.2, should be "more or less distant"

 ## 1st Edition

 page 13: "What does mean to take a limit..." is missing the word "it".